kootee/42_pipex/README.md

-# A Repository for "pipex" - project at 42 school Hive.
+# Repository for "pipex" - project at 42 school Hive.

 The objective of this project was to mimic the shell command pipe ("|"). to develop an understanding of especially the following C functions:
 - pipe()